FISHING LEAGUE WORLDWIDE

 TIPS & TECHNIQUESFishing : Tips and Techniques

-Editor's note: These articles originally appeared in the January-February 2006 issue of FLW Outdoors Magazine, though the tips provided for wintertime bass fishing are as relevant today.
+Editor's note: These articles originally appeared in the January-February 2006 issue of FLW Bass Fishing Magazine, though the tips provided for wintertime bass fishing are as relevant today.

 OK, so you don’t live in the Deep South, and winter has not released its grip on your neighborhood.
 The water is cold, and most of your friends are duck hunting.
 The thing is, you have the itch – the itch to do a little bass fishing.

 Sounds good from home, but how do you get them to bite?
 After all, the water is cold, maybe 45 degrees or even lower, and they are not exactly on the feed.
 Still, you are not willing to wait for spring.

 Well, there is no reason to wait.
 So long as the water is not frozen, you can catch a few.
 In fact, those few might be some of the bigger ones of the year.

 To catch those winter bass you are dreaming about, you will need to approach your fishing from a different angle.
 You may have to look in some spots you have previously neglected, spend more time with your depth finder and fish a little slower, but it can be done.

 Art Ferguson III of St. Clair Shores, Mich., is a successful professional angler.
 He has fished the Walmart Bass Fishing League, the Stren Series and the Walmart FLW Tour.

 His approach is the same no matter if he is fishing a natural lake or a reservoir.
 Ferguson begins his winter largemouth search by analyzing the fall-feeding binge.
 He is looking for flats and other locations with deep water nearby.
 Experience has taught him that the fish will move off toward deeper water as fall turns into winter.
 Largemouths will not move any farther than they have to, however.